Zylann/godot_heightmap_plugin/README.md

 ![Editor screenshot](https://user-images.githubusercontent.com/1311555/49705861-a5275380-fc19-11e8-8338-9ad364d2db8d.png)

 Heightmap-based terrain for Godot 3.3.x, 3.4.x and 3.5.x.
-It supports texture painting, colouring, holes, level of detail and grass, while still targetting the Godot API.
+It supports texture painting, colouring, holes, level of detail and grass, while still targeting the Godot API.

 **Note:** The current Godot `master` branch isn't supported yet.
 Use Godot 3.3.x or higher if you want to use this plugin.